segmentio/segment-docs/src/connections/destinations/catalog/adjust/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Adjust" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Adjust" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Do not need to include Adjust's SDK natively as this prevent you from successfully implementing the Adjust.
 4. Depending on the source you've selected, include Adjust's library by adding the following lines to your dependency configuration.